 Beginning in 2007, the college underwent one of the largest MD medical school expansions in the nation and doubled the size of its enrollment by fall 2013, educating approximately 800 future physicians.

 First- and second-year medical students receive their preclinical education in either East Lansing on the campus of Michigan State University, or at the Secchia Center, in Grand Rapids.
 Each location has 200 preclinical students.
 Third- and fourth-year students receive their clinical education at any of 9 primary teaching hospitals and 47 community hospitals in the college’s seven community campuses throughout the state.

-The alumni population for MSU College of Human Medicine is more than 4,400 Spartan MDs.
+The alumni population for MSU College of Human Medicine is nearly 4,800 Spartan MDs.